Query pipeline optimization for cancer patient question answering systems: Results

-We implemented retrieval evaluation based on LlamaIndex \cite{liu2022llamaindex}, a framework for building RAG systems.
+While MedCPT is suited for document retrieval due to its training on query-article pairs, it does not utilize a sentence-transformer structure, which may limit its precision for shorter texts.
+Therefore, to find suitable embedding-reranker pairs for finer-grained passage retrieval, we designed a systematic retrieval evaluation based on LlamaIndex \cite{liu2022llamaindex}, a framework for building RAG systems.
 Specially, we used E-Utilities to query "cancer" to retrieve PubMed abstracts and PMC full-text articles as the text corpus for building an evaluation dataset, then used LLMs to generate pairs (query, context) from each chunk of the prepared text corpus, ensuring this evaluation was suitable for all data sources.
 In the experiment, we evaluated retrieval performance using Hits@5 and MRR@5, which aligns with the practical constraints of RAG systems, where the limited context window of the LLM generator requires a focus on retrieving the most relevant chunks \cite{tang2024multihop}.
 Results are shown in Figure \ref{fig:4}.

-\textbf{Domain-Specific Feature is Crucial:} Pubmedbert-matryoshka , despite its smaller size and absence from the MTEB leaderboard, achieved the second-best performance when paired with the MedCPT-reranker.
+\textbf{Domain Specialization Matters:} Pubmedbert-matryoshka , despite its smaller size and absence from the MTEB leaderboard, achieved the second-best performance when paired with the MedCPT-reranker.
 This suggests that the size of the embedding model is not the only determinant of effectiveness and that domain-specific fine-tuning or training can significantly improve performance by leveraging domain-specific understanding \cite{xiong-etal-2024-benchmarking}.
-The importance of domain-specific features is also demonstrated by the MedCPT-reranker outperforming the general domain reranker in enhancing retrieval relevance across all embedding models.
+The importance of domain-specific features is also demonstrated by the MedCPT-reranker outperforming the general domain reranker in enhancing retrieval across all embedding models.